 - How does it compare to the competition?

 While it is good to stand out, your business name must not go so far as to be unrecognizable in its sector.
-A small business with a smaller marketing budget may want to consider following the industry conventions when trying to get a foot in the door.
+A small business with a smaller marketing budget may want to consider following the industry conventions when trying to get a foot in the door as it will aid your business plan.

 - Is it timeless?

-Trends come and go, but ideally, your business will last the test of time.
+Trends come and go, but ideally, your company name will last the test of time.
 It is usually a bad idea to identify your business with something that might go out of style at any given moment.

 Decide on a branding strategy